 Elaine Sisman is the Anne Parsons Bender Professor of Music at Columbia University.
 The author of Haydn and the Classical Variation, Mozart: The 'Jupiter' Symphony, and editor of Haydn and His World, she specializes in music of the 18th and 19th centuries, and has written on such topics as memory and invention in late Beethoven, ideas of pathétique and fantasia around 1800, Haydn's theater symphonies, the sublime in Mozart's music, and Brahms's slow movements.

-Joanna Stalnaker is Paul Brooke Program Chair for Literature Humanities and Professor of French at Columbia University.
+Joanna Stalnaker is Professor of French at Columbia University.
 Her first book, The Unfinished Enlightenment: Description in the Age of the Encyclopedia, was awarded the Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.
 Her articles on Diderot, Rousseau, Buffon, Deffand and other writers have appeared in Representations, Journal of the History of Ideas, Critique and Diderot Studies.